-IANR Academic/Center Program Reviews (referred to as APRs) are managed by the Agricultural Research Division (ARD) Assistant Dean (referred to as the IANR APR manager) and the IANR Associate Vice Chancellor for Faculty and Academic Leader Success (AVC FALS).
+IANR Academic/Center Program Reviews (referred to as APRs) are managed by the Agricultural Research Division (ARD) Assistant Dean (referred to as the IANR APR manager) and the IANR Associate Vice Chancellor.

-The NU Board of Regents (BOR) and Nebraska Legislature require periodic reviews of departments/schools providing academic programming, and centers.
+The NU Board of Regents (BOR) and Nebraska Legislature require periodic reviews of academic units (i.e., departments/schools) and centers.
 Except in extraordinary circumstances and by approval of the IANR senior leadership team, the time between reviews should not exceed 7 years.